EBOH

 Eendracht Brengt Ons Hoger (EBOH) is a Dutch current amateur and former professional association football club from Dordrecht.
 The club was founded in 1921 and played in professional football from 1954 to 1962.
-Its first squad currently plays in 2022-2023 in the Tweede Klasse H (Saturday).
+Its first squad currently plays in the Tweede Klasse E (Saturday) 2024-2025.

 History

 The club was founded on 27 November 1921 under the name Onder Vrienden Dordt (OVD).
 Since there was already an club registered under that name with the Dutch Football Association, the current name Eendracht Brengt Ons Hoger (EBOH) was chosen in 1924.
 Creator was Piet Ton.

 The club peaked in the illustrious 1950s.
 After a decisive game against Volendam in 1953, it joined in 1954 the professional Eerste Klasse (first tier) of the KNVB.
 The club was still playing on Oude Straatweg with the dressing rooms next to the boardroom.

 In 1954 stands were hastily added with the necessary problems.
 An open seat grandstand collapsed with a lot of damage, but no casualties.
 The canteen was built under the covered area across the street.
 The EBOH accommodation was made ready for about 10,000 spectators.
 EBOH has not been able to enjoy this accommodation for long.
 Due to the construction of new roads and the new sports complex Sportlaan, the club had to move to the Zuidendijk.
 In October 1956 the new site with a large wooden canteen on a concrete foundation was completed.
 A relatively small covered grandstand was erected on the opposite side and the standing stands next to the canteen, on the ends of the field and on the opposite side of the covered area, were raised with the grit of the old gasworks.

 In 1973 the club moved to the current field on the Schenkeldijk, forced by the construction of the Drechttunnel.
 The growth district Sterrenburg was chosen.
 The current housing was constructed by the members.

-The club first became champion in the 1923-1924 season.
+The club first became champion in the 1923–1924 season.
 The club was promoted about 30 times and relegated as many times.
 Several cups were won, including five times the Dordtenaar Cup, which officially became the property of EBOH.